-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (2) price d-average exercise of outstanding warrants and rights Number of securities remaining available for future issuance under equity compensation plans (3), (4)

-Equity compensation plans

-approved by stockholders 2 - () (4.6.00 - 0 000

-(1) 2,767,504 \$ 16.89 7,955,000

-Equity compensation plans not approved by
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (2) Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (3), (4) Equity compensation plans approved by stockholders (1) 2,767,504 \$16.89 7,955,000 Equity compensation plans not approved by stockholders Total 2,767,504 \$16.89 7,955,000

-stockholders

-Total 2,767,504 \$ 16.89 7,955,000

-(1) Includes the Company's 2014 Plan and the 2023 Plan, both of which were approved by stockholders.

-(2) Includes options to purchase shares of the Company's Common Stock under the 2014 Plan, which was approved by stockholders.

-(3) Excludes securities reflected in first column.

-(4) All shares remaining available for future issuance relate to the 2023 Plan.
+- (1) Includes the Company's 2014 Plan and the 2023 Plan, both of which were approved by stockholders. - (2) Includes options to purchase shares of the Company's Common Stock under the 2014 Plan, which was approved by stockholders. - (3) Excludes securities reflected in first column. - (4) All shares remaining available for future issuance relate to the 2023 Plan.

-ITEM 13.
-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR INDEPENDENCE

-Information regarding director independence is incorporated herein by reference from the material under the heading "Board of Directors and Committees" in Item 10 of this Amendment.